intel/pepc/docs/pepc-aspm.rst

    Show a short help message and exit.

 **-q**
-   Be quiet (print only improtant messages like warnings).
+   Be quiet (print only important messages like warnings).

 **-d**
    Print debugging information.